For a change, grab a packet (or two) of traditional kuih at one of these stores.

 OM SHAKTI CHELO APPAM STALL

-If you’re familiar with the famous TMC curry fish head stall in Bangsar, then you may or may not notice a little stall next to it that sells Appam.
-Cooked to perfection, the appams there are freshly made so you can experience the soft coconut infused centre with crispy edge for that crunch whilst it’s hot.
-If you’ve got a sweeter tooth then ask for the caramelised brown sugar on top.
+If you’re familiar with the famous TMC curry fish head stall in Bangsar, then you may have notice da little stall next to it that sells Appam – thin, crepe-like pancakes made of watery rice flour and coconut milk.
+Cooked to perfection, the appams there are freshly made-to-order so you can experience the soft coconut milk-infused centre with a lacey crispy edge for that crunch whilst it’s hot.
+If you’ve got a sweeter tooth then ask for caramelised brown sugar on top.
 So worth it!

 Lorong Ara Kiri 3,